google/seatera/README.md

 1. Exclude keywords that drive traffic to the wrong ad group (Exist as keyword in a different ad group than the one that triggered the search term)
 2. Add new keywords (Search terms that drive traffic but don't exist as keywords in any ad group)

-This version is an MVP, that uses a python script running locally and a Google Spreadsheet to output the results.

-The script will populate two seperate sheets:
+The tool will create a new spreadsheet and populate two seperate sheets:
 1. Keywords - a list of search terms that drove traffic but do not currently exist as a keyword in any other ad group
 2. Exclusions - a list of search terms that appear in an ad group even though they exist as keywords in different ad groups (one line per ad group)

 ## Prerequisites